 For me, a lifestyle entrepreneur also has an understanding of success.
 The concept of what success is goes beyond profits and focuses more on happiness, fulfillment, and purpose.

-The business is a success because of how committed you are and resilient because, for you, failure is not an option.
+The business is a success because of how committed you are.
+Because, for you, failure is not an option.
 You continue to work toward success, pivoting until you achieve your goal.

-In short, a lifestyle entrepreneur is a purpose-driven person who successfully implements a business model that allows them to live a happy and fulfilled life.
+In short, a lifestyle entrepreneur is a purpose-driven person who successfully implements a business model to live a fulfilled life.